benrosenberg/benrosenberg.github.io/teaching/sp25/unit_assessments/unit1_assessment.md

 This assignment is due **February 8th** at 11:59 PM.
 Submit your solution on BrightSpace, under the "Unit 1" assignment.

+**Please copy your code into the text box, don't submit a file.
+This will make it easier for me to grade.**

+You can submit multiple times.
+I will only grade your last submission.

 # Instructions

 Write a program in Python that performs the following tasks: